All The Ways In And Around Getting Health Coverage.

 At Florida Atlantic University, Student Health Insurance Plans are available for students to enroll in.
 The FAU student insurance plans are underwritten by Aetna.

-The Florida Atlantic University plan’s rates for a single student are approximately $125 per month (average) for the calendar year.
+The Florida Atlantic University plan’s rates for a single student are approximately $388 per month (average) for the calendar year.
+The new rates for 2019-2020 will be available the end of May 2019 or early June 2019.
+It may go up a few hundred dollars per year however you should keep checking the website for updates.
 There are also plans that cover students for only two semesters or just the summer semester.
 Your Student can enroll in quarterly or annual payment plans.
 If your student is already covered by your own plan, you should consider what your cost is to keep them on your plan.
 Suffice to say, if this is a Cafeteria Plan using pre-tax dollars, it may be more reasonable to keep them on your insurance plan.
 In addition, if you are going to be studying abroad, you may want to consider your options on which plan to go with.
 More information on pricing and coverage options with FAU’s student insurance plans can be found here

 To be eligible for this coverage, Students must be considered Full-time, or enrolled in at least 12 credit hours and attend the first 31 days of courses.
 For more information, a Representative from Insurance for Students is available to speak with on Thursdays from 1-4pm in the Student Health Services Clinic.
 Students can also call (561) 297-1135.